The Fremantle Society

-The overall nature of the Society's work is ongoing due to the inherent pressures from developers and others.
+The overall nature of the society's work is ongoing due to the inherent pressures from developers and others.

-Fighting for Fremantle, a history of the Society by Ron and Dianne Davidson, was published by Fremantle Press in 2010.
-It was launched by the Premier of Western Australia, Colin Barnett, in Victoria Hall.
+Fighting for Fremantle, a history of the society by Ron and Dianne Davidson, was published by Fremantle Press in 2010 and was launched by the premier of Western Australia, Colin Barnett, in Victoria Hall.

 Campaigns

-The Society has led campaigns to prevent the loss of many significant buildings in Fremantle; not all have been successful.
+The society has led campaigns to prevent the loss of many significant buildings in Fremantle; not all have been successful.
 Some examples include: